A user guide for Singularity: Bifurcation diagrams

 \subsubsection{Options}

-\begin{itemize} \item \([\alpha_1, \alpha_2, \ldots, \alpha_p]\); this hints to derive the transition set in terms of these variables while the attempts are best made to eliminate the rest of variables from the equations (as many as possible). \item \verb"plot"; this function plots/animates transition set in parameter space. \item \(\alpha_{i}\); When codimension is more than or equal to three 3, some parameters \(\alpha_3, \alpha_4, \ldots\) will be taken as fixed by default.
+\begin{itemize} \item \verb"Pars":=\([\alpha_1, \alpha_2, \ldots, \alpha_p]\); this hints to derive the transition set in terms of these variables while the attempts are best made to eliminate the rest of variables from the equations (as many as possible). \item \verb"plot"; this function plots/animates transition set in parameter space. \item \(\alpha_{i}\); When codimension is more than or equal to three 3, some parameters \(\alpha_3, \alpha_4, \ldots\) will be taken as fixed by default.
 This option refines the \verb"plot"/\verb"animate" option by allowing to change the fixed parameters to \(\alpha_{i}. \) \item \(k\); determines the truncation degree.
-The user may use the command \verb"Verify" to find an appropriate degree \(k.\) \end{itemize} \begin{example} Here, we bring two examples from \cite[Page 206]{GolubitskySchaefferBook}.
+The user may use the command \verb"Verify" to find an appropriate degree \(k.\) \item \verb"'SingularPoint'='[a,b]'"; the computations are performed for the base point given as \(a\) for the state variable and \(b\) for its distinguished parameter. \end{itemize} \begin{example} Here, we bring two examples from \cite[Page 206]{GolubitskySchaefferBook}.

 \verb"TransitionSet"(\(x^4-\lambda x+\alpha_1+\alpha_2 \lambda+\alpha_3 x^2, [\alpha_1, \alpha_2, \alpha_3], [x, \lambda]\)) gives rise to \bas \mathscr{B}&:=&\{(\alpha_1, \alpha_2, \alpha_3)\,|\,\alpha_2^4+\alpha_2^2\alpha_3+\alpha_1=0\},\\ \mathscr{H}&:=&\{(\alpha_1, \alpha_2, \alpha_3)\,|\,128\alpha_2^2\alpha_3^3+3\alpha_3^4+72\alpha_1\alpha_3^2+432\alpha_1^2=0\},\\ \mathscr{D}&:=&\{(\alpha_1, \alpha_2, \alpha_3)\,|\,-\alpha_3^2+4\alpha_1=0,\,\alpha_3\leq 0\}. \eas